 The Illinois Basketball Coaches Association's all-star game was played in Bloomington Saturday night, which closed the book on the Class of 2013 in Illinois as prep players.

-When you look at how this class transpired over the course of four years of high school basketball, there were certainly some constants: Jabari Parker was the Hoops Report's No. 1 ranked prospect his freshman year and remained there; Kendrick Nunn and Alvin Ellis had big names as freshmen and both ended up signing with Big Ten schools; the Hoops Report vaulted Kendall Stephens into the top five prospects early on and he maintained that lofty status.
+When you look at how this class transpired over the course of four years of high school basketball, there were certainly some constants: Jabari Parker was the Hoops Report's No. 1 ranked prospect his freshman year and remained there; Kendrick Nunn and Alvin Ellis had big names as freshmen and both ended up signing with Big Ten schools; the Hoops Report vaulted Kendall Stephens into the top five prospects early on, quicker than most, and he maintained that lofty status in the eyes of the Hoops Report.

 But the development of teen-aged basketball players is fluid, with early-developing players that just don't get bigger or better and late bloomers who mature physically and as players later in their high school career.